-Little buggies bouncing in the bouncy grass is the subject of this colorful modern baby quilt.
+Little buggies bouncing in the grass for baby is the subject of this colorful and modern baby quilt.

 The techniques include fused appliqué, machine buttonhole stitch and strip piecing.

-(You can find complete instructions for all the techniques used in this quilt in Terry’s Guide to Quilting)
+Complete instructions for all the techniques used in this quilt can easily be found in Terry’s Guide to Quilting.

 The appliqué patterns are full size and reversed for you.
 I suggest that you trace each pattern page on the wonder under.
 As you trace each piece, number it before you cut out anything.
 You can keep each page of appliqué pieces separated in envelopes until you are ready to apply them to your quilt top.

-1. Cut the center panel 20 inches by 35 inches from a light green fabric.
+1. Cut the center panel 20 inches by 35 inches from using a light green fabric.

-2. Iron fusible interfacing to the back of the center panel fabric.
+2. Iron the fusible interfacing to the back of the light green center panel fabric.

-4. Make one buggie at a time, fusing and stitching in place on the center panel.
+4. Make one “buggie” at a time by fusing and stitching them in place on the center panel.

 5. The fences are strip pieced.
-Follow the cutting diagram and photos to make them.
-The fence pattern diagram shows the cut measurement in inches for each strip.
+Follow the cutting diagram and photos in order to create the fences.
+(The fence pattern diagram shows the cut measurement in inches for each strip.)
 Use a ¼ inch seam so the green and purple strip set finishes at 8” wide and 42 inches long.
 Cut the strip set in half.
 One half will be used for the top fence and one half will be used for the bottom fence.
 You will have extra.